badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

       - output.json
 ```

-The `parse` stage usees the `v3` of VerveineJ, parses the code, produces a `output.json` file including the produced model.
+The `parse` stage uses the `v3` of VerveineJ, parses the code, and produces an `output.json`` file including the produced model.

-Then, we add the common `tests` stage of smalltalk ci.
+Then, we add the common `tests` stage of Smalltalk ci.

 ```yml
 tests: